Discriminative reconstruction via simultaneous dense and sparse coding: Theoretical Analysis

-In this subsection, we study the uniqueness of solutions to the linear system accounting for the different structures the measurement matrices $\A$ and $\B$ can have.
-For more details of all the different cases we consider, we refer the reader to \textbf{Appendix A}.
-The main result of this subsection is Theorem \ref{thm:uniqueness_maximum_angle} which, under a natural geometric condition based on the minimum principal angle between the column space of $\A$ and the span of $s$ columns in $\B$, establishes a uniqueness result for the dense and sparse coding problem.
-Since the vector $\u$ in the proposed model is sparse, we consider the classical setting of an overcomplete measurement matrix $\B$ with $n\gg m$.
-The next theorem provides a uniqueness result assuming a certain direct sum representation of the space $\real^{m}$. \begin{thm} Assume that there exists at least one solution to $ \y = \A\x+\B\u$, namely the pair $(\x^{*},\u^{*})$.
-Let $S$, with $|S|=s$, denote the support of $\u^{*}$.
-If $\B_{S}$ has full column rank and $\real^{m} = \col(\A)\oplus \col(\B_S)$, the only unique solution to the linear system, with the condition that any feasible $s$-sparse vector $\u$ is supported on $S$ and any feasible $\x$ is in $\ker(\A)^{\perp}$, is $(\x^{*},\u^{*})$. \end{thm}
+In this subsection, we first study the uniqueness of solutions to the linear system accounting for the different structures the measurement matrices $\A$ and $\B$ can have.
+A uniqueness result can be readily obtained by assuming orthogonality of $\col(\A)$ and $\col(\B)$.
+In what follows, we establish uniqueness results for the general setting.
+The main result of this subsection is Theorem \ref{theorem:uniqueness_maximum_angle} which, under a natural geometric condition based on the minimum principal angle between the column space of $\A$ and the span of $s$ columns in $\B$, establishes a uniqueness result for the dense and sparse coding problem.
+Since the vector $\bu$ in the proposed model is sparse, we consider the classical setting of an overcomplete measurement matrix $\B$ with $n\gg m$.
+The next theorem provides a uniqueness result assuming a certain direct sum representation of the space $\real^{m}$.
+We first note that, for $\A\in \real^{m\times p}$ with $p\gg m$, any $\bm{z}\in \ker(\A)$ can be added to any solution $\x$.
+With that, we consider uniqueness modulo the vectors in $\ker(\A)$, meaning any feasible solution is assumed to be in $\ker(\A)^{\perp}$.